 A Path Forward

 While the EU wind energy sector faces notable challenges, such as administrative barriers, supply chain risks, and infrastructure limitations, several key enablers offer a pathway forward.
+The Action Plan for Affordable Energy outlines eight short-term measures to strengthen the Energy Union, ensuring competitiveness, affordability, security, and sustainability.
 Competitive costs, robust manufacturing capacity, R&D leadership, and emerging technologies like floating offshore wind provide a strong foundation for growth.
 By addressing these challenges and leveraging its strengths, the EU can advance towards its 2030 targets and contribute significantly to the transition to a low-carbon economy.

 3.2.3 Renewable Hydrogen